Bloomington Public Adjuster

 Minnesota Insurance Laws That Protect Bloomington Homeowners from Underpaid Claims

-§72A.201: Fair Claims Settlement Practices
+§72A.201: Fair Claims Settlement Practices and Carrier Deadlines

 We document every violation: dates when proof of loss was sent, dates when estimates arrived (or didn't), written denials without specific policy citations.
 This creates a strong factual record for appraisal or litigation if the insurer refuses fair settlement.